jcstlo/fp-showcase/README.md

     * Click on "Advanced" and then on "Proceed"
   * Try creating a new user, uploading a picture, and checking if static assets load properly
 * Once the step above is confirmed, you can now switch to Let's Encrypt's production environment
+  * NOTE: Let's Encrypt has [rate limits](https://letsencrypt.org/docs/rate-limits/) that you should be aware of.
   * Run `docker compose -f docker-compose-prod.yml down`
   * Run `docker volume prune -a`
   * Comment out the line with `ACME_CA_URI` in `docker-compose-prod.yml`